nareshr5/Food-ordering-app-using-react/README.md

 - need to the fire base authentication issue(working on it, chages status as owner but didnt help)

 - need to work on the price amount (working)
-- need to work on the fetch with error handling(working)
+- need to work on the fetch with error handling on different components or if possibel need to create custom hooks(working)

 - the custom hook (useRestaurantMenu) is used to support the restaurantmenu component ( facing some issues on this )